james94/Stem-Cell-Clinical-Trials-Tracker/docs/frontEnd.md

-# Install ReactJS on Ubuntu VM, Then Deploy ReactJS Docker Alpine Container
+# FrontEnd: Install ReactJS on Ubuntu VM, Then Deploy ReactJS Docker Alpine Container

 1\.
 Install npm (also installs node.js) on Ubuntu VM host if its not installed: